-The Automotive Technology department offers two programs: (1) a nine-month curriculum that leads to a vocational certificate in Automotive Technology, (2) a two-year curriculum that leads to an Associate of Applied Science degree in Automotive Technology, (3) a technical certificate in Automotive Mechanics Technology - see Advisor or Navigator for requirements.
+The Automotive Technology department offers two programs: (1) a nine-month curriculum that leads to a vocational certificate in Automotive Technology, (2) a two-year curriculum that leads to an Associate of Applied Science degree in Automotive Technology.
+A technical certificate in Automotive Mechanics Technology may be offered - see Navigator for requirements.